janhq/jan/docs/blog/rag-is-not-enough.md

 Thus, we applied Direct Preference Optimization ([DPO](https://arxiv.org/abs/2305.18290)) using the [Intel's Orca DPO pairs](https://huggingface.co/datasets/Intel/orca_dpo_pairs) dataset, chosen for its helpful answering style in general, math and coding concentration.

-This approach allowed us to have a final model, with minimal loss, and realign to our technical preferences.
+This approach result in a final model - [Stealth v1.2](https://huggingface.co/jan-hq/stealth-v1.2), with minimal loss, and realign to our technical preferences.

+## **Using our own technical documentation**

+With the base model ready, we started on our specific use case.

+Jan is an open-source & bootstrapped project - at one point during our unanticipated growth, we received 1 customer support ticket per minute, with no one to handle customer service.

+So, we directed our efforts toward training a model to answer user questions based on existing technical documentation.

+Specifically, we trained it on Nitro [docs](https://nitro.jan.ai/docs).
+For context, Nitro is the default inference engine for Jan.
+It’s a serious server implementation of LlamaCPP, written in C++, with multimodal, queues, and other production-level server capabilities.

+It made an interesting corpus because it was rife with post-2023 technical jargon, edge cases, and poor informational layout.